-Minor discharges can usually be cleaned up by NIHAC personnel.
+Minor discharges can usually be cleaned up by NIH personnel or NIH contractor personnel.
 The following guidelines apply:

-- Immediately notify the Facility Manager. - Under the direction of the Facility Manager, contain the discharge with discharge response materials and equipment.
+- Immediately notify the Director of DEP.
+If not available, notify the Chief of DEP-ECB or a designee. - Under the direction of the Director of DEP, Chief of DEP-ECB or a designee, contain the discharge with discharge response materials and equipment.
 Place discharge debris in properly labeled waste containers. - The Facility Manager will complete the discharge notification form (Appendix G) and attach a copy to this SPCC Plan.

-5.2 Response to a Major Discharge
+5.2 Response to a Minor Discharge